markd2/MarkDnD/ReptileGod/orlane-handouts/16-battered-and-weatherbeaten-structure.md

 kegs of wine (still good).

 Two doors lead to smaller storage rooms:
-  * fruit cellar  empty)
+L  * fruit cellar  empty
-  * and a toolroom - the source of the odor, 3 troglodytes
+R  * and a toolroom - the source of the odor, 3 troglodytes

-THey will have heard the party descend the stairs and will be hiding. if the door to the toolroom is opened, they wil l attack savagely.
+They will have heard the party descend the stairs and will be hiding. if the door to the toolroom is opened, they wil l attack savagely.

 Small sack in an empty toolcrate behind the door, contains 7pp 80gp